nixworks/public/news/2015/09/14/index.md

 ##### U.S. Preventive Services Task Force
 ### [The U.S. Preventive Services Task Force issues a recommendation stating that, in consultation with their doctor and pharmacist, and provided the risk of gastrointestinal bleeding and the very rare risk of certain hemorrhagic strokes do not outweigh the benefits in individual cases, that people aged 50 to 70 (especially those aged 50-60 and with a 10 percent risk or higher of cardiovascular disease, or CVD; mindful that the risk of bleeding, which can be dangerous, goes up as one ages) should take low-dose aspirin, for a period of at least 10 years, for preventive benefits against CVD and heart attack, as well as colorectal cancer.
 The evidence is inconclusive for those not at very high risk who are over 70, and below 40, and there is only weak evidence for prevention of lung cancer, breast cancer, and prostate cancer. ](/news/2015/09/14/the-u-s-preventive-services-task-force-issues-a-recommendation-stating-that-in-consultation-with-their-doctor-and-pharmacist-and-provided.md)
-_Context: hemorrhagic stroke, cardiovascular disease, gastrointestinal bleeding, lung cancer, prostate cancer, breast cancer, heart attack, colorectal cancer, U.S. Preventive Services Task Force_
+_Context: lung cancer, heart attack, gastrointestinal bleeding, breast cancer, hemorrhagic stroke, prostate cancer, cardiovascular disease, U.S. Preventive Services Task Force, colorectal cancer_

 ## [Previous Day...](/news/2015/09/13/index.md)